 iii.
 “Other prophets were asked to go through equally difficult experiences as signs to Israel.
 Hosea endured a trying marriage, and Ezekiel’s wife died as an illustration for the nation (Ezekiel 24:16-24).”
 (Wolf)

 B. The meaning of the sign.

 1. (3-4) The sign announces the judgment and humiliation of Egypt.

 Then the LORD said, “Just as My servant Isaiah has walked naked and barefoot three years for a sign and a wonder against Egypt and Ethiopia, so shall the king of Assyria lead away the Egyptians as prisoners and the Ethiopians as captives, young and old, naked and barefoot, with their buttocks uncovered, to the shame of Egypt.”

 a.
-My servant Isaiah has walked naked and barefoot three years as a sign and wonder against Egypt: Under the command of the LORD, Isaiah dressed in this poor and humble way for three years.
-It was a message against Egypt, because the king of Assyria would lead away the Egyptians as prisoners.
+My servant Isaiah has walked naked and barefoot three years for a sign and wonder against Egypt: Under the command of the LORD, Isaiah dressed in this poor and humble way for three years.
+It was a message against Egypt because the king of Assyria would lead away the Egyptians as prisoners.

 b.
 To the shame of Egypt: As the Assyrians took the Egyptians captive, they would humiliate them by stripping them and leading them away as prisoners.
 This would all be to the shame of Egypt.